Hayesville, North Carolina: Late 20th century to present

 Hayesville's annual Festival on the Square began in 1980.
 The town's annual Christmas parade began in 1987.
 Despite being a small town, in the 1980s Hayesville gained the only community theatre in far-west North Carolina.
 The Peacock Playhouse was constructed on Church Street by Lillith Lidseen.
 Born in Sweden in 1904, Lidseen moved with her parents to Chicago and studied fine arts at Wellesley College.
 After her brother Edwin established a pipe manufacturing business in Warne, she moved nearby.
 Nonprofit volunteer organization the Licklog Players (named after the local Licklog Creek) began performing shows at Hayesville High School's auditorium in 1978 and Lidseen was asked to direct Brigadoon.
 Due to the community's enthusiastic response, she decided that the area needed a professional theatre venue and built a three-story, 250-seat playhouse near downtown.
 Plans were drawn up in March 1981 and construction began in 1983.
 The first show performed at the theatre was The Curious Savage by the Licklog Players on June 6, 1986.
 Lidseen died in January 1987 before she was able to see a production in her theatre.
 The Lilith Lidseen Performing Arts Association was formed in 2007.
 It raised $800,000 to buy the building in 2009 and renovate it.
 After performing more than 100 plays at the venue, the Licklog Players moved to a strip mall and shut down after their 2014 season.
 Today the Peacock Performing Arts Center offers dozens of events per year, ranging from comedies to concerts.

 In 2003 the US 64 bypass through Hayesville was expanded into a four-lane highway.
 NC 69 from Hayesville to Georgia was widened to four lanes in 2024.
 The Clay County Recreation Center was built in 2007 in Hayesville and it was expanded in 2013.
+Historic Hayesville, Inc., an organization dedicated to restoring the town, launched in 2013.
 In 2017, Reader's Digest named Hayesville one of the top ten nicest places in America.